turingschool/career-development-curriculum-site/module_four/index.md

 * Week 5: Career Exploration Event
 * Week 6: Learn about [Mod 5](/module-5/index) post-graduate job search support

-Check the cohort calendar for Weekly office hours and PD focus times with suggested action items

 ### Deliverables & Due Dates

 By the end of Mod 4, you should have completed: